polterguy/phosphorusfive/plugins/p5.types/README.md

 ### Common helper Active Events

-The *[can-convert]* Active Event, determines if some value can somehow, legally, be converted into "something else", or if a conversion attempt will throw an exception.
+The *[p5.types.can-convert]* Active Event, determines if some value can somehow, legally, be converted into "something else", or if a conversion attempt will throw an exception.
 Example can be found below.

 ```
 _foo:no-conversion-possible
-can-convert:x:/-?value
+p5.types.can-convert:x:/-?value
   type:date
 _foo2:555
-can-convert:x:/-?value
+p5.types.can-convert:x:/-?value
   type:int
 ```

-In the above example the first invocation to *[can-convert]* will yields false, while the second invocation will yield true.
+In the above example the first invocation to *[p5.types.can-convert]* will yields false, while the second invocation will yield true.